Mauricio Ochmann

-Mauricio Ochmann (born November 16, 1977) is an American-born, Mexican actor best known for his roles in telenovelas, such as Amarte Asi, where he starred as Ignacio "Nacho" Reyes.
+Mauricio Ochmann (born November 16, 1977) is an American and Mexican actor best known for his roles in telenovelas, such as Amarte Asi, where he starred as Ignacio "Nacho" Reyes.
 He also appeared in Kevin Costner's film Message in a Bottle, the TV series That's life and Latino Green.
 He appeared as Fabián Duque in Telemundo's Dame Chocolate.
 He starred as Victorino Mora in Telemundo's hit Victorinos and was the leading role in the Telemundo novela El Clon.
-He is also the star of "El Chema" a spin off of his character "Chema Venegas" from the hit television series "El Señor de los Cielos".
+He is also the star of El Chema a spin off of his character "Chema Venegas" from the hit television series El Señor de los Cielos.

 Early life

-Mauricio Ochmann was born on November 16, 1977, in Washington, D.C.
-Ochmann never knew his biological parents and during his first years of life grew up with his adoptive mother, María, and her first husband, Guillermo, who finally divorced.
+Mauricio Ochmann was born on November 16, 1977, in Washington, D.C., Ochmann never knew his biological parents and during his first years of life grew up with his adoptive mother, María, and her first husband, Guillermo, who finally divorced.
 After the separation, Mauricio and his mother moved to Mexico, where the actor's mother began a relationship with German Thomas Ochmann and lived with his brothers Thomas, Christian and Paulo.
 Years later Mauricio moved to Los Angeles, where he studied acting in Joanne Baron Studio of Santa Monica.